-What are your typical volunteer responsibilities?
+What are your main responsibilities?

-Why should others volunteer at the Food Bank?
+What drives you to volunteer at the Food Bank?

 People gotta eat.
 It’s as simple as that.
 I believe that access to healthy food is a right of all people no matter their circumstances.
 Many years ago, I was tidying the shopping area at the old food bank in the basement of the University Christian Church and came across this To Do List, left by a very organized client:

 It struck me that most of us don’t have to add 3.
 Eat to our daily lists.
 We take it for granted because we have money to purchase food, and a home with a kitchen to store and prepare food.
 But many of our neighbors do not have these basic necessities.
 Although my role is indirect, it frees up staff time and financial resources for serving our neighbors.